yj7082126/musubi-tuner/docs/wan.md

 If you train I2V models, add `--clip path/to/models_clip_open-clip-xlm-roberta-large-vit-huge-14.pth` to specify the CLIP model.

-You can specify the initial image and negative prompts in the prompt file.
+You can specify the initial image, the negative prompt and the control video (for Wan2.1-Fun-Control) in the prompt file.
 Please refer to [here](/docs/sampling_during_training.md#prompt-file--プロンプトファイル).

 <details>
 <summary>日本語</summary>